Floriannue/CORApy/readme.md

 3. Verify edge case handling
 4. Check documentation completeness
 5. Translated code or test can be wrong therefore compare against matlab codebase and manual
+6. (FLAG=False) if flag is true you can create and run matlab files to compare you translation results against the original

 #### Self-Correction Template:
  ```